 The Grant Park Music Festival will email an acknowledgment letter to you within one week of your donation.
 If you did not receive an acknowledgment letter, please contact Patron Services.

 Is my membership tax deductible?

 Yes, the Grant Park Orchestral Association is a 501c(3) public charity.
 Any membership to the Festival is considered a contribution and is 100% tax deductible.
 As our way of saying thank you, you have access to reserved seats and other member benefits.

 For your convenience, the Patron Service Center is located on the upper walkway to the west of the Jay Pritzker Pavilion.
 The Center opens 90 minutes before the start of each concert.
 Otherwise, the Patron Services team can be reached by phone at 312.742.7647 between 10 AM and 4 PM on weekdays or by email at firstname.lastname@example.org.

 Contact Patron Services

-Our Patron Service Centers open 90 minutes before each concert and are located on the Chase Promenade near the Washington Street entrance and near the Randolph Street entrance at the eastern edge of the Park.
+Our Patron Service Center opens 90 minutes before each concert and is located on the upper walkway on the western side of the Pavilion near the Washington Street entrance.